jrochkind/texts/search_compare/article.md

 We can apply exactly this test to each individual pairing in our results, say all the times Summon was presented against Primo and a selection was made, to see if the preferences differ significantly from a 50/50 no preference.

 But what do we do with the "Can't Decide/About the Same" choices?
-I decided that they give us no information about preferences between two products, they are essentially an 'abstention' in helping us determine user preferences, and should not be counted -- if we were to try and include them in analysis, I'm not sure what the 'null hypothesis' for the z-test should be.
+I decided that they give us no information about preferences between two products, they are essentially an 'abstention' in helping us determine user preferences, and should not be counted.

 For overall rankings, we can look at all the times a given product, say Summon, was included in the choices and a selection was made, across all the different products it could be paired with, and look at overall what Summon's 'victory rate' is (proportion of times it was chosen).
 We can use the one-sample z-test again to determine if its victory rate differs significantly from the 50/50 null hypothesis of no preference.

-We did not come up with any way to actually test _overall_ comparisons between products --  Only an overall score for each product differing significantly (or not) from 50%, and each individual pairing. if one product wins 65% of the time overall, and another 58% of the time overall -- keep in mind we don't have any way to test this for significance.
+We did not come up with any way to actually test _overall_ comparisons between products --  Only an overall score for each product differing significantly (or not) from 50%, and each individual pairing.

 I am fairly inexperienced at statistical quantitative analysis (as are library technology departments in general, I think).
 Although I am happy with our approach here, there may be a better way to analyze these results; if a reader knows of one, please do share.